rajashua/Alpha/README.md

 Alpha Project is created to manage a lot of client for control and manage by remote Windows CMD (shell) This is the class.
 (I didn't know how to use class and object  well. this is old version.)

+I think the requirement doesn't needed because I made it with socket and bsae64 for communication between server and client.
+So there's no needed to install something else.
+Just make sure server and client both are connected to Wi-Fi.

 Maybe I will update this module.

 ### Main Alpha Module